AmpMVn/spotify_mixer/README.md

 ---

 ## License
-This project is released under the **PolyForm Noncommercial License 1.0.0** (SPDX: PolyForm-Noncommercial-1.0.0).
+This project is released under the MIT License.
+See LICENSE.md for details.
-You can use, copy, modify, and share it **for noncommercial purposes**.
-For full terms, see the `LICENSE.md` file or visit the PolyForm site.